-Students aged 19 to 23 (on the course start date) are also eligible to claim 100 per cent tuition fee remission if studying for their first full level three qualification.
+If they are studying for their first full level three qualification they are also eligible to claim 100 per cent tuition fee remission if studying for their first full level three qualification.

 For some courses, other fees must be paid e.g. examination fees or material costs.

 If you have any questions about the above information under Tuition Fee Waivers please ask at enrolment for more information or contact a member of the Guidance Team.
 (0345 120 0044 option 6).

 Advanced Learner Loans for courses at level three and above

 Tuition fee loans are available to anybody aged 19 and over studying further education courses at level 3 or above.
 Read on the advanced learner loans page or download the .

 Students in receipt of Advanced Learner Loans can also apply for a bursary for support with other costs associated with studying.
 Download the Financial Assistance Application Form.